Martin Ratio

 - It is particularly useful for investors who are sensitive to significant drops in portfolio value.

-- Unlike standard deviation, which treats upside and downside volatility equally, the Martin Ratio focuses solely on downside drawdown risk.
+- Unlike standard deviation, which treats upside and downside volatility equally, the Martin Ratio focuses solely on drawdown risk.

 How the Martin Ratio Is Calculated